Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 this loop responds to a user request to leave (*event.type == pg.QUIT*; *event.type == pg.KEYDOWN and event.key == pg.K_ESCAPE*) or if the user presses a mouse button (any of them: *event.type == pg.MOUSEBUTTONDOWN*) or releases it (*event.type == pg.MOUSEBUTTONUP*).

-The point is that pgUI buttons section needs to know TOO if a mouse button has been released, and the normal procedure using pygame (monkey is a *normal* case) is to discharge completely the event queue (see above: *for event in pg.event.get()*) every loop, such a way that the *pg.MOUSEBUTTONUP* event would disappear from the queue whether or not the user has selected a button.
-The trick for the pgUI buttons to know whether the user has -pressed and- released a button is to, say, deceive pygame by *retriggering* the event (*pg.MOUSEBUTTONUP*) unconditionally.
+The point is that pgUI buttons section needs to know TOO if a mouse button has been released.
+The normal procedure using pygame (CHIMP game is a *normal* case) is to discharge completely the event queue (see above: *for event in pg.event.get()*) every loop, such a way that the *pg.MOUSEBUTTONUP* event would disappear from the queue whether or not the user has selected a button.
+The trick for the **pgUI buttons** to know whether the user has -pressed and- released a button is to, say, deceive pygame by *retriggering* the event (*pg.MOUSEBUTTONUP*) unconditionally.
 It's simple:

             elif event.type == pg.MOUSEBUTTONUP:
                 fist.unpunch()